MrCryptographic/EchoesRealm-Music-Visulizer/README.md

 # EchoesRealm Visualizer
+## Note: I still trying to figure out how to upload all the files at once from my PC, so the source code will be a couple updates behind, compared to the releases.
 A high-performance, real-time music visualizer built with Electron.
 It captures audio from your system or microphone and renders it into a variety of stunning, deeply customizable visual patterns.
 This is a pure, lightweight visualizer designed for live performance and desktop aesthetics.

 ## Features